jacobwilliams/bspline-fortran/README.md

 ## Examples

-See the [examples](https://github.com/jacobwilliams/bspline-fortran/tree/master/src/tests) for more details.
-Note that, to compile and run some of the test programs, the [pyplot_module.f90](https://github.com/jacobwilliams/pyplot-fortran) file (which is used to generate plots) must be copied into the `src/tests` directory.
+See the [examples](https://github.com/jacobwilliams/bspline-fortran/tree/master/test) for more details.
+Note that, to compile and run some of the test programs, the [pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran) library  (which is used to generate plots) is required.
+This will automatically be downloaded by `FPM`.

 ## Compiling